-- Men of Character: The nature of our mission requires men who will uphold the Navy Core Values - Honor, Courage, and Commitment.
+- Men of character: The nature of our mission requires men who will uphold the Navy's core values -- honor, courage and commitment.

 - Physical: The nature of our mission also requires men who are physically fit and capable in every environment, especially the water.

-- Technical: Finally, maritime Special Operations require SEALS who are intelligent and can quickly learn new tasks.
+- Technical: Finally, maritime Special Operations require SEALS who are intelligent and can learn new tasks quickly.

-To meet the need for a beach reconnaissance force, selected Army and Navy personnel assembled at Amphibious Training Base, Little Creek, on 15 August 1942 to begin Amphibious Scouts and Raiders (Joint) training.
-The Scouts and Raiders mission was to identify and reconnoiter the objective beach, maintain a position on the designated beach prior to a landing and guide the assault waves to the landing beach.
+To meet the need for a beach reconnaissance force, selected Army and Navy personnel assembled at Amphibious Training Base, Little Creek, in Virginia on Aug.
+15, 1942, to begin Amphibious Scouts and Raiders (joint) training.
+The Scouts and Raiders mission was to identify and reconnoiter the objective beach, maintain a position on the designated beach before landing and guide the assault waves to the landing beach.

-In September of 1942, 17 Navy salvage personnel arrived at ATB Little Creek, VA for a one-week concentrated course on demolitions, explosive cable cutting and commando raiding techniques.
-On 10 November 1942, this first combat demolition unit succeeded in cutting a cable and net barrier across the Wadi Sebou River during Operation TORCH in North Africa.
-Their actions enabled the USS DALLAS (DD 199) to traverse the river and insert U.S. Rangers who captured the Port Lyautey airdrome.
+In September 1942, 17 Navy salvage personnel arrived at ATB Little Creek for a one-week concentrated course on demolitions, explosive cable cutting and commando raiding techniques.
+On Nov.
+10, 1942, this first combat demolition unit succeeded in cutting a cable and net barrier across the Wadi Sebou River during Operation Torch in North Africa.
+Their actions enabled the USS Dallas (DD 199) to traverse the river and insert U.S. Rangers who captured the Port Lyautey airdrome.

-Plans for a massive cross-channel invasion of Europe had begun and intelligence indicated that the Germans were placing extensive underwater obstacles on the beaches at Normandy.
-On 7 May 1943, LCDR Draper L. Kauffman, "The Father of Naval Combat Demolition," was directed to set up a school and train people to eliminate obstacles on an enemy-held beach prior to an invasion.
+Plans for a massive cross-channel invasion of Europe had begun, and intelligence indicated that the Germans were placing extensive underwater obstacles on the beaches at Normandy.
+On May 7, 1943, LCDR Draper L. Kauffman, "The Father of Naval Combat Demolition," was directed to set up a school and train people to eliminate obstacles on an enemy-held beach before an invasion.

-On 6 June 1943, LCDR Kaufmann established Naval Combat Demolition Unit training at Ft.
-Pierce.
-By April 1944, a total of 34 NCDUs were deployed to England in preparation for Operation OVERLORD, the amphibious landing at Normandy.
+On June 6, 1943, LCDR Kauffman established Naval Combat Demolition Unit training at Fort Pierce.
+By April 1944, a total of 34 NCDUs were deployed to England in preparation for Operation Overlord, the amphibious landing at Normandy.

-On 6 June 1944, in the face of great adversity, the NCDUs at Omaha Beach managed to blow eight complete gaps and two partial gaps in the German defenses.
+On June 6, 1944, in the face of great adversity, the NCDUs at Omaha Beach managed to blow eight complete gaps and two partial gaps in the German defenses.
 The NCDUs suffered 31 killed and 60 wounded, a casualty rate of 52%.
 Meanwhile, the NCDUs at Utah Beach met less intense enemy fire.
 They cleared 700 yards of beach in two hours, another 900 yards by the afternoon.
-Casualties at Utah Beach were significantly lighter with 6 killed and 11 wounded.
-During Operation OVERLORD, not a single demolitioneer was lost to improper handling of explosives.
+Casualties at Utah Beach were significantly lighter with six killed and 11 wounded.
+During Operation Overlord, not a single demolitioneer was lost to improper handling of explosives.

 In August 1944, NCDUs from Utah Beach participated in the landings in southern France, the last amphibious operation in the European Theater of Operations.

-In May 1944, GEN Donovan, the head of the OSS, divided the unit into groups.
-He loaned Group 1, under LT Choate, to ADM Nimitz, as a way to introduce the OSS into the Pacific Theater.
+In May 1944, Gen. William Donovan, the head of the OSS, divided the unit into groups.
+He loaned Group 1, under Lt.
+Arthur Choate Jr., to Adm.
+Chester Nimitz as a way to introduce the OSS into the Pacific Theater.
 They became part of UDT-10 in July 1944.
-Five OSS men participated in the very first UDT submarine operation with the USS BURRFISH in the Caroline Islands in August 1944.
+Five OSS men participated in the first UDT submarine operation with the USS Burrfish in the Caroline Islands in August 1944.

-On 23 November 1943, the U. S. Marine landing on Tarawa Atoll emphasized the need for hydrographic reconnaissance and underwater demolition of obstacles prior to any amphibious landing.
+On Nov.
+23, 1943, the U. S. Marine landing on Tarawa Atoll emphasized the need for hydrographic reconnaissance and underwater demolition of obstacles before any amphibious landing.

-The UDTs saw their first combat on 31 January 1944, during Operation FLINTLOCK in the Marshall Islands.
-FLINTLOCK became the real catalyst for the UDT training program in the Pacific Theater.
-In February 1944, the Naval Combat Demolition Training and Experimental Base was established at Kihei, Maui, next to the Amphibious Base at Kamaole.
+The UDTs saw their first combat on Jan.
+31, 1944, during Operation Flintlock in the Marshall Islands.
+Flintlock became the real catalyst for the UDT training program in the Pacific Theater.
+In February 1944, the Naval Combat Demolition Training and Experimental Base was established at Kihei, Maui, next to the amphibious base at Kamaole.

 Eventually, 34 UDT teams were established.
-Wearing swim suits, fins, and facemasks on combat operations, these "Naked Warriors" saw action across the Pacific in every major amphibious landing including: Eniwetok, Saipan, Guam, Tinian, Angaur, Ulithi, Pelilui, Leyte, Lingayen Gulf, Zambales, Iwo Jima, Okinawa, Labuan, Brunei Bay, and on 4 July 1945 at Balikpapan on Borneo which was the last UDT demolition operation of the war.
+Wearing swim suits, fins and facemasks on combat operations, these "Naked Warriors" saw action across the Pacific in every major amphibious landing, including: Eniwetok, Saipan, Guam, Tinian, Angaur, Ulithi, Pelelui, Leyte, Lingayen Gulf, Zambales, Iwo Jima, Okinawa, Labuan, Brunei Bay and on July 4, 1945, at Balikpapan on Borneo. which was the last UDT demolition operation of the war.

-The rapid demobilization at the conclusion of the war reduced the number of active duty UDTs to two on each coast with a complement of 7 officers and 45 enlisted men each.
+The rapid demobilization at the conclusion of the war reduced the number of active-duty UDTs to two on each coast, with a complement of seven officers and 45 enlisted men each.

 As part of the Special Operations Group, or SOG, UDTs successfully conducted demolition raids on railroad tunnels and bridges along the Korean coast.

-On 15 September 1950, UDTs supported Operation CHROMITE, the Amphibious landing at Inchon.
-UDT 1 and 3 provided personnel who went in ahead of the landing craft, scouting mud flats, marking low points in the channel, clearing fouled propellers, and searching for mines.
-Four UDT personnel acted as wave-guides for the Marine landing.
+On Sept.
+15, 1950, UDTs supported Operation Chromite, the Amphibious landing at Inchon.
+UDT 1 and 3 provided personnel who went in ahead of the landing craft, scouting mud flats, marking low points in the channel, clearing fouled propellers and searching for mines.
+Four UDT personnel acted as wave guides for the Marine landing.

-In October 1950, UDTs supported mine-clearing operations in Wonsan Harbor where frogmen would locate and mark mines for minesweepers.
-On 12 October 1950, two U.S. minesweepers hit mines and sank.
+In October 1950, UDTs supported mine-clearing operations in Wonsan Harbor where frogmen located and marked mines for minesweepers.
+On Oct.
+12, 1950, two U.S. minesweepers hit mines and sank.
 UDTs rescued 25 sailors.
-The next day, William Giannotti conducted the first U.S. combat operation using an "aqualung" when he dove on the USS PLEDGE.
+The next day, William Giannotti conducted the first U.S. combat operation using an "aqualung" when he dove on the USS Pledge.

-For the remainder of the war, UDTs conducted beach and river reconnaissances, infiltrated guerrillas behind the lines from sea, continued mine sweeping operations, and participated in Operation FISHNET, which severely damaged the North Korean's fishing capability.
+For the remainder of the war, UDTs conducted beach and river reconnaissance missions, infiltrated guerrillas behind the lines from sea, continued minesweeping operations and participated in Operation Fishnet, which severely damaged the North Korean's fishing capability.

-Responding to President Kennedy's desire for the Services to develop an Unconventional Warfare (UW) capability, the U.S. Navy established SEAL Teams ONE and TWO in January of 1962.
+Responding to President John F. Kennedy's desire for the services to develop an unconventional warfare (UW) capability, the U.S. Navy established SEAL Teams One and Two in January 1962.
 Formed entirely with personnel from Underwater Demolition Teams, the SEALs mission was to conduct counterguerilla warfare and clandestine operations in maritime and riverine environments.

 SEAL involvement in Vietnam began immediately and was advisory in nature.
-SEAL advisors instructed the Vietnamese in clandestine maritime operations.
-SEALs also began a UDT style training course for the Biet Hai Commandos, the Junk Force Commando platoons, in Danang.
+SEAL advisers instructed the Vietnamese in clandestine maritime operations.
+SEALs also began a UDT-style training course for the Biet Hai Commandos, the Junk Force Commando platoons, in Da Nang.

-In February 1966, a small SEAL Team ONE detachment arrived in Vietnam to conduct direct-action missions.
-Operating out of Nha Be, in the Rung Sat Special Zone, this detachment signaled the beginning of a SEAL presence that would eventually include 8 SEAL platoons in country on a continuing basis.
-Additionally, SEALs served as advisors for Provincial Reconnaissance Units and the Lien Doc Nguoi Nhia, or LDNN, the Vietnamese SEALs.
-The last SEAL platoon departed Vietnam on 7 December 1971.
-The last SEAL advisor left Vietnam in March 1973.
+In February 1966, a small SEAL Team One detachment arrived in Vietnam to conduct direct-action missions.
+Operating out of Nha Be, in the Rung Sat Special Zone, this detachment signaled the beginning of a SEAL presence that eventually included eight8 SEAL platoons on a continuing basis.
+Additionally, SEALs served as advisers for provincial reconnaissance units and the Lien Doc Nguoi Nhia, or LDNN, the Vietnamese SEALs.
+The last SEAL platoon departed Vietnam on Dec.
+7, 1971.
+The last SEAL adviser left Vietnam in March 1973.

 The UDTs again saw combat in Vietnam while supporting the Amphibious Ready Groups.
-When attached to the riverine groups the UDTs conducted operations with river patrol boats and, in many cases, patrolled into the hinterland as well as along the riverbanks and beaches in order to destroy obstacles and bunkers.
-Additionally, UDT personnel acted as advisors.
+When attached to the riverine groups, the UDTs conducted operations with river patrol boats and, in many cases, patrolled into the hinterland as well as along the riverbanks and beaches to destroy obstacles and bunkers.
+Additionally, UDT personnel acted as advisers.

-SEAL Delivery Vehicle Teams historical roots began during WWII, however with Italian and British combat swimmers and wet submersibles.
-Naval Special Warfare entered the submersible field in the 1960's when the Coastal Systems Center developed the Mark 7, a free-flooding SDV of the type used today, and the first SDV to be used in the fleet.
-The Mark 8 and 9 followed in the late 1970's.
-Today's Mark 8 Mod 1 and the soon to be accepted for fleet use Advanced SEAL Delivery System (ASDS), a dry submersible, provide NSW with an unprecedented capability that combines the attributes of clandestine underwater mobility and the combat swimmer.
+The historical roots of SEAL delivery vehicle teams began during WWII, however, with Italian and British combat swimmers and wet submersibles.
+Naval Special Warfare entered the submersible field in the 1960s when the Coastal Systems Center developed the Mark 7, a free-flooding SDV of the type used today, and the first SDV to be used in the fleet.
+The Mark 8 and 9 followed in the late 1970s.
+Today's Mark 8 Mod 1 and the Advanced SEAL Delivery System (ASDS), a dry submersible, provide NSW with an unprecedented capability that combines the attributes of clandestine underwater mobility and the combat swimmer.